 Hello!
 I am a Registered Nurse with specialty certification in Psychiatric and Mental Health Nursing, living in Hamilton, Ontario.
-I also hold a Master of Divinity degree from the University of Toronto, having trained as a Roman Catholic priest (but without ordination, as ordination is still withheld from all women in the Roman Catholic Church).
-I have had a variety of professional experiences in palliative care, geriatric psychiatry, emergency and acute psychiatry, sexual assault and domestic violence, and eating disorders.
-As well, I have provided pastoral care in a variety of interfaith health and social service settings.
+With professional experience in emergency and acute psychiatry, sexual assault and domestic violence, and palliative care, I also hold a Master of Divinity degree from the University of Toronto, and have provided pastoral care in a variety of interfaith health and social service settings.

 I consider it a great privilege to support individuals facing the reality of death, and their families in saying good-bye, in whatever ways they find most meaningful.
 My professional practice is characterized by openness, respect, compassion, and strength.
-I am not easily offended or shocked.
-It is my opinion that, where profound realities such as death are concerned, there is no one “right way” to do or be.
+It is my belief that, where profound realities such as death are concerned, there is no one “right way” to do or be.
 At a personal level, I try to cultivate a spirit of generosity and gratitude, which I hope suffuses all I do.